Resume Writing 101

 CHOOSING YOUR REFERENCES

 Select professional references.
 Unless requested, do not select friends to serve as “character” references.
-Choose people with whom you have worked, people who know your skills, abilities and career goals, and people whom you have asked in advance to serve as references.
+Ask people with whom you have worked, people who know your skills, abilities and career goals.

 When asking people to serve as references, give them a copy of your resume.
 Ask them for advice or feedback.
 Talk to them about your career goals.
 This way, they are more prepared to talk to a potential employer in a helpful way.